-FYI, if you’re totally clueless like me – you just shove the whole thing in a dry skillet…
+FYI, if you’re totally clueless like me – this is how you cook bacon.
+First, you just shove the whole thing in a dry skillet…

-…no oil/butter/nonstick surface needed – let it fry in its own fat.
+…no oil/butter/nonstick surface necessary.
+Just let it fry in its own fat.

 About 10 minutes on medium high, you get crispy bacon!
 Drain it on a plate lined with paper towels…

-…and save that leftover grease – now sitting in my fridge, wondering what it’s doing surrounded by miso paste and Ume Plum Vinegar.
+…and save that leftover grease because it is gold for cooking.
+I’m more than happy to take your suggestions for what to do with this little jar.
+It is now sitting in my fridge, wondering exactly what in the world it is doing in there, surrounded by miso paste and Ume Plum Vinegar.

 …and sautee for about 5-7 minutes with garlic in the residual bacon drippings.

-When those are translucent, add 1/2 cup cider vinegar, 3/4 cups coffee, 1/2 cup brown sugar (I dissolved it in the brew)…
+When those are translucent, add 1/2 cup cider vinegar, 3/4 cups coffee, and 1/2 cup brown sugar (I dissolve it in the brew)…

 - 1 pound of bacon